pETNNs: Partial Evolutionary Tensor Neural Networks for Solving Time-dependent Partial Differential Equations: Introduction

-Despite the method of the EDNNs can effectively compute the time-dependent PDEs and reasonably predict the related solutions, it seems unable to yield high-precision due to its reliance on the Monte Carlo approach in the process of computing integrals.
-On the other hand, many works that delve into various techniques aimed at improving the accuracy and efficiency of deep learning-based solver for PDEs, such as \cite{JAGTAP2020109136,doi:10.1137/19M1274067,NEURIPS2022_374050dc,doi:10.1137/22M1527763,Muller2023achieving}.
-Among them, the tensor neural networks (TNNs) emerge as a methodological innovation \cite{liao2022solving,wang2023tensor,wang2023tensorSolving}, characterized by a restructured network architecture that can employ Gaussian quadrature formula as an alternative to Monte Carlo integration, thus substantially enhances the accuracy of solutions.
-Nonetheless, the current implementation of this approach is exclusively tailored to stationary partial differential equations, and its utilization in the context of time-dependent differential equations has not been studied in the extant scholarly discourse.
+Despite the method that the EDNNs can effectively compute the time-dependent PDEs and reasonably predict the related solutions, it seems unable to yield high precision due to its reliance on the Monte-Carlo approach in the process of computing integrals.
+On the other hand, many works that delve into various techniques aimed at improving the accuracy and efficiency of deep learning-based solvers for PDEs, such as \cite{JAGTAP2020109136,doi:10.1137/19M1274067, NEURIPS2022_374050dc, doi:10.1137/22M1527763, Muller2023achieving}.
+Among them, the tensor neural networks (TNNs) emerge as a methodological innovation \cite{liao2022solving,wang2023tensor,wang2023tensorSolving}, characterized by a restructured network architecture that can employ the Gaussian quadrature formula as an alternative to Monte Carlo integration, thus substantially enhance the accuracy of solutions.
+Nonetheless, the current implementation of this approach is exclusively tailored to stationary partial differential equations, and its utilization in the context of time-dependent differential equations has not been studied in the existing scholarly discourse.

+This paper presents the partial evolutionary tensor neural networks (pETNNs, pronounced ``$Peten$''), enhancing the TNNs framework to robustly compute time-dependent equations with exceptional accuracy.
+Our contributions can be delineated as follows: \begin{itemize} \item \textbf{Enhanced Computational Framework}: We have enhanced the TNNs framework to effectively handle time-dependent equations while maintaining high accuracy.

+\item \textbf{Innovative Update Strategies}: Novel parameter update strategies have been introduced, where only partial parameters are updated.
+This strategic limitation optimizes the allocation of computational resources, maintaining the system's efficiency.

+\item \textbf{Posterior Error Estimation}: We formulate the posterior error bound for pETNNs based on the dynamical parametric approximation theory, which holds for various spatial discretization schemes.

-This paper advances the TNNs framework, endowing it with the augmented capacity for the computation of time-dependent equations with maintaining high accuracy.
-Furthermore, novel parameter update strategies (only update partial parameters) have been developed to optimize the allocation of computational resources.
-Thus, our work is named as partial evolutionary tensor neural networks (pETNNs, pronounced ``$Peten$'').
-Numerical experiments show that pETNNs can significantly curtail computational cost without compromising the related accuracy.
-The numerical solutions obtained by pETNNs not only achieve higher accuracy than the conventional EDNNs but also demonstrate marked superiority in resolving the complexities of the Navier-Stokes equations, Korteweg-de Vries (KdV) type equation, high-dimensional heat equation, and high-dimensional transport equation.
+\item \textbf{Empirical Validation}: Numerical experiments with pETNNs reveal significant reductions in computational costs without compromising accuracy.
+The enhanced models not only achieve higher fidelity in numerical solutions than conventional EDNNs but also demonstrate superior capability in resolving complex equations such as the Navier-Stokes equations, simplified Korteweg-de Vries equations, high-dimensional heat equations, and high-dimensional transport equations. \end{itemize}